Market

 INSOLVENCYAND BANKRUPTCY CODE

-The Company has neither made any application nor any application is pending under the Insolvency and Bankruptcy Code, 2016,
+The Company has neither made any application nor any application is pending under the Insolvency and Bankruptcy Code, 2016 (31 of

-hence the requirement to disclose the details of application made or any proceeding pending under Insolvency and Bankruptcy Code,
+2016), hence the requirement to disclose the details of application made or any proceeding pending under Insolvency and Bankruptcy

-2016 during the year along with their status as at the end of the Financial year is not applicable.
+Code, 2016 (31 of 2016) during the year along with their status as at the end of the Financial year is not applicable.

 WEBSITE OF THE COMPANY